gabriel20xx/CollabTable/CollabTableServer/README.md

 # CollabTable Server

-A collaborative list management server built with Node.js, Express, TypeScript, and SQLite.
+A collaborative table management server built with Node.js, Express, TypeScript, and a pluggable database (SQLite or PostgreSQL).

 ## Features

 - RESTful API for managing lists, fields, items, and values
-- Real-time synchronization support
+- Real-time synchronization via WebSocket (primary) with HTTP fallback
-- SQLite database with Sequelize ORM
+- SQLite (better-sqlite3) or PostgreSQL (pg) database backends
 - Dockerized deployment with persistent storage
 - TypeScript for type safety